keep-starknet-strange/blobstream-starknet/CONTRIBUTING.md

-## 🛠️ Contributing to Blobstream-SN 🛠️
+## 🛠️ Contributing to Blobstream-Starknet 🛠️

 Welcome, contributing to `blobstream-sn` is easy!